Wandalen/willbe/doc/Tutorials/FirstModule.md

 ### Using willbe to get about info:
 Lets make a ".about.list" request to check that will properly reads our config file.

-> Command should be executed from root directory.
+> Command should be executed from root directory of the module.

 Getting info about the module: